Missed our live webcast of From Farms to Cities: Percolating New Ideas for Water Security?

 Daniel Mountjoy, Director of Resource Stewardship, Sustainable Conservation

-Miles Reiter, Chairman and CEO, Driscoll’s Berries
+Miles Reiter, Chairman, Driscoll’s Berries

 J. Miles Reiter is the Chairman of Driscoll’s.
 He is a fourth-generation California farmer.
 His family has specialized in berries for over one hundred years.
 Miles and his brother, Garland continue to farm through their family business, Reiter Affiliated Companies, with strawberry, blackberry, blueberry and raspberry production globally.